CMSgov/bluebutton-web-server/docker-compose/readme.md

 Attach to blue button server from IDE, e.g. VSCode and put break points on execution path, and start debugging.

-## Remote debugging blue button server unit tests
+## Remote debugging blue button unit tests

 Run below docker compose command to start unittests with ptvsd wait on port 6789 for debugger to attach, Attach to unittests from IDE, e.g. VSCode and put break points in test cases, and debugging.